 The Master program is designed with the purpose of gradually professionalising the students for their career.

 It should enable students to directly integrate into the professional world.
 The specialisations and proposed majors are managed by the close partnership with the professional circles concerned.
-The course ends with a 6-month internship, which aims for students to gain easier access to their first job.
+As of 2021-2022, there are 13 different Majors that students can choose from:

 - Philosophy, Politics and Economics

 The course ends with a fourth semester dedicated to the final internship, lasting 6 months in France or abroad, depending on the chosen major (mobility aid scholarships are available).